Azrul16/Schedula/README.md

 - Email: support@schedulaapp.com
 - Website: [https://schedulaapp.com](https://schedulaapp.com)
 - Twitter: [@SchedulaApp](https://twitter.com/SchedulaApp)

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README provides an overview and setup instructions for the Schedula Flutter app.
-For detailed usage and contribution guidelines, please refer to additional documentation or contact the project maintainers.

 ## Contributors
 If you would like to contribute to Schedula, follow these steps: